iszczesniak/cpp/deduction/index.md

 * the category of a function argument (discussed in a later topic).

-W zależności od omawianych szczególnych (najważniejszych) typów parametru funkcji (zwykłych, wskaźnikowych, referencyjnych) stosowane są nieco różne zasady, które jednak wynikają z podstawowej zasady z ograniczeniem.
-Dla tych szczególnych typów, wnioskowany typ może różnić się od typu argumentu wywołania funkcji wyłącznie kwalifikatorami lub deklaratorami najwyższego rzędu.  **Wnioskowanym typem nigdy nie będzie typ referencyjny, bo argument funkcji nigdy nie jest typu referencyjnego.**
+Depending on the function parameter type (regular, pointer, reference) different rules are used (which follow from the basic rule without type conversion), where the deduced type can differ from the function argument type only with the top-level qualifiers and declarators. **The deduced type is never a reference type, because a function argument is never of a reference type.**

 ### Zwykły typ parametru funkcji

-**Wywnioskowany argument szablonu jest typem argumentu funkcji z pominięciem kwalifikatorów najwyższego rzędu.**
+**Zasada.
+Wywnioskowany argument szablonu jest typem argumentu funkcji z pominięciem kwalifikatorów najwyższego rzędu.**

 Chodzi o to, że inicjalizacja parametrów funkcji (przy przekazywaniu argumentów wywołania przez wartość) kopiuje wartość argumentu